engisalor/sketch-grammar-explorer/test/README.md

 ## Testing with a local NoSketch Engine server

 Integration tests require a local NoSketch Engine server running in a Docker container.
-Use the same configuration as shown in `sgex.config.default["noske"]`.
+Use the same configuration as shown in `job.default_servers["local"]`.